 a box plot is a diagram that gives a visual representation to the distribution of the data, highlighting where most values lie and those values that greatly differ from the norm, called outliers.
 The box plot is also referred to as box and whisker plot or box and whisker diagram

 The bottom side of the box represents the first quartile, and the top side, the third quartile.
 Therefore the vertical width of the central box represents the inter-quartile deviation.

 The horizontal line inside the box is the median.

-The vertical lines protruding from the box extend to the minimum and the maximum values of the data set, as long as these values do not differ from the median by more than one and half times the interquartile range.
+The vertical lines protruding from the box extend to the minimum and the maximum values of the data set, as long as these values are not outliers.
 The ends of the whiskers are marked by two shorter horizontal lines.

 Values higher than Q3+1.5xIQR or lower than Q1-1.5xIQR are considered outliers and are plotted above the top whisker or below the bottom whisker.